renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Learn-Programming-In-Ceylon-Part-1.md

 }
 {% endhighlight %}

-> Notice that you may write single line comments (any text whatsoever) after `//`.
+You may write single line comments (any text whatsoever) after `//`.
 Anything after `//` is regarded as a comment, so it is not regarded as code by the compiler.
 The code snippet above contains a comment (*import other modules here*).

 Multi-line comments can be made between `/*` and `*/`.
 Below is an example of a multi-line comment:

 {% highlight ceylon %}
 /* This is a multi-line comment